 Congenital heart defect is a problem with the structure of the heart.

-Coronary artery disease is a narrowing of the coronary arteries that supply the heart.
+Coronary artery disease (CAD) is a narrowing of the coronary arteries that supply the heart.
 CAD is primarily due to atherosclerosis.
 Many people use the term “heart disease” for CAD, which can be confusing.

 Heart attack (myocardial infarction) is a lack of oxygenated blood to the heart muscle.